major/major.io/content/posts/2019/2019-09-22-customize-gnome-from-i3.md

 categories:
 - Blog Posts
 date: '2019-09-22'
-description: All of your GNOME and gtk applications are configured in i3 with a few simple tricks.
+summary: All of your GNOME and gtk applications are configured in i3 with a few simple tricks.
 images:
 - images/2019-09-22-wrenches.jpg